Trespass Charges in Iowa

 Iowa law defines term “property” to mean any land, dwelling, building, conveyance, vehicle, or other temporary or permanent structure whether publicly or privately owned.
 Thus, a trespass charge in Iowa can relate to land, a building, or a vehicle, whether it is owned by an individual, a company, or the government.

-See also Riot Charges in Iowa
+See also Poaching Charges in Iowa

 Trespass charges in Iowa are generally simple misdemeanors, meaning the maximum penalty is 30 days in the county jail.
 However, in some cases the charge can be a serious misdemeanor or an aggravated misdemeanor, such as in cases of property damage of the commission of other crimes during the trespassing.
 The serious misdemeanor version of trespassing carries up a year in jail, while the aggravated misdemeanor version can carry a 2 year term in the Iowa Department of Corrections (prison).
 In addition to criminal penalties, trespassing can also result in civil liability in Iowa.